gsantia/Simon-Model/README.md

-# Simon-Model
+# Simon's Model

-A thus far simple implementation of Simon's rich-get-richer model.
+A simple implementation of Simon's rich-get-richer model (https://arxiv.org/abs/1608.06313).
-Will allow for tweaking of parameters in the future, as will be used in an optimization process for the Zipf-Mandelbrot law.
+Allows for tweaking of parameters, which is useful in an optimization process for the Zipf-Mandelbrot law.